Iman1997/socialdatawebsite/index.md

 Furthermore, around 15 o'clock, we see that there’s a suspicious dip in pricing.
 When looking at the power production and consumption from earlier, there’s a relatively high difference in energy production versus the amount of consumption, as there’s more than 1000MW produced than consumed.
 In order to balance things out, as the exporting of energy is expensive, one might think that the prices are lowered which encourages higher consumption once again triggered by supply and demand.
 This also shows that price might be more dependent on consumption rather than production.

+To dive into the relationships of the aforementioned variables, we have created a scatter plot that shows the correlations between power production, consumption, and price, including a regression line, which can be seen below.

 <p align="left">
 <iframe src="\socialdatawebsite\cor1.html"
     sandbox="allow-same-origin allow-scripts"